toml-lang/toml/README.md

     color = "red"
     shape = "round"

-  # Not allowed: This array of tables conflicts with the previous table
+  # INVALID: This array of tables conflicts with the previous table
   [[fruit.physical]]
     color = "green"
 ```